lambdasec/botwall4j/README.md

 ### Integrate with Spring Boot (using Java config)

 It is also possible to use it without the `web.xml` configuration.
-In a Spring Boot application you can add the `botwall4j` library to your application and register the filter using the `filterRegistrationBean`:
+For example, in a Spring Boot application you can add the `botwall4j` library to your application and register the filter using the `filterRegistrationBean`:

 ```
 @Bean